shanyu/hadooplogparser/README.txt

 Then each of the container logs will be parsed and written to a ".txt" file, along with the original log file.

+When -o option is not provided the parsed output will be written to stdout.

 [Download and Parse Logs from WASB]
 You can also use this tool to directly download Yarn application logs from Azure Storage account associated with an HDInsight cluster.